mayrajeo/ship-detection/scripts/README.md

 Runs model for large mosaics, and return the predictions as a geojson file.
 Also cleans the predictions by removing stationary targets and detections outside of water areas.

 Assumes that you have a file `src/data_paths.py` which contain the locations for external datasets, such as Topographic database as geopackage files and Maritime transport, Aids to navigation as a shapefile.

+## evaluate.py

+Evaluate models based on predictions for full tiles, and outputs COCO metrics with ultralytics implementations.